mikkelrom/mikkelrom.com/src/posts/the-benefits-of-component-libraries-and-when-not-to-use-one.md

 A month later the designer creates a new design for another page using the same component you built, but with a few modifications.
 Only this time it's assigned to your colleague (which accidentally is located in one of the other offices in your organisation), because he/she had time available for this task.
 Your colleague solves the task in the same way as you did, because he/she didn't know about the component you had already build.
 Now you have two very similar components in the same product leading to unnecessary bytes for the end-users and unnecessary code to maintain for the team.

 This example is perhaps a bit too far-fetched, but nonetheless it's not entirely unrealistic.
-If people don't talk together, don't do regular code-reviews etc. - then it's hard to know about all the features and all the parts of the application.
+If people don't talk together, don't do regular code-reviews and so on - then it's hard to know about all the features and all the parts of the application.

 This is where a component library can help out.
 When creating a component in a component library, it's created in isolation from the beginning.
 When it's created in isolation, you make sure that it's: